Giggly19890103/weblate/docs/admin/install/docker.rst

 The :file:`data` volume is mounted as :file:`/app/data` and is used to store Weblate persistent data such as cloned repositories or to customize Weblate installation. :setting:`DATA_DIR` describes in more detail what is stored here.

-The :file:`data` volume is also place to store Weblate customization such as :ref:`docker-settings-override`, :ref:`docker-static-override` or :ref:`docker-python-override`.

 The placement of the Docker volume on host system depends on your Docker configuration, but usually it is stored in